 I have a draft of the first two and the first half of the third chapter and extensive notes on the fourth and fifth chapter.
 There is also a spin-off paper, "Egocentric judgments: multiple, but perspectival", where I try to use the multiple-relation-theory of judgment to account for the de se and which I presented in 2015.
 De se judgements are irreducibly egocentric and immune from certain types of mis-identification because they are structural properties that attribute, perspectivally and simultaneously, two different roles to the judger.

 I have first defended the reducibility of relations in 2004, in Neuchâtel and at the first Geneva-Barcelona meeting of graduate students in philosophy, and then on a number of occasions in Geneva (2004, 2006, 2007, 2008).
 I made my best case for it at the memorable colloquium "The Metaphysics of Relations" in Aix en Provence, on the 11th of December 2009 (cf. also ch, 9 of my thesis), and then again in 2011, applying it to Russell specifically in 2012.
 The priority of structure over relations sheds some light, I believe, on the debate about so-called "ontic structural realism" ("no objects, relations without relata, everything is structure"), which I find metaphysically naive (cf. my talks SIFA (draft paper here), the "Métaphysique de la science" conference in Grenoble in 2008 and the "Bundle theory made relational?" talk in Lausanne in 2012).
-It may also help to identify what is right in mathematical structuralism and help us understand what numbers might be (cf. 2004 and 2014).
+It may also help to identify what is right in mathematical structuralism and help us understand what numbers might be (cf. 2004 and 2014), as well as go towards showing that there are no identity problems in physics, as is sometimes assumed (Identity Problems in Physics?, research colloquium of the Philosophy of Science group, Lausanne, 13th of May 2019, recording).

 Armstrongian totality facts have bothered me for a very long time: while I appreciate the sense of ontological honesty that led Armstrong to introduce them in the first place (cf. above), they are paradoxical, as I argue in my review of Armstrong's "Truth and Truthmakers", in Mind 118(472).
 As with Quine's 'criterion' of ontological commitment leading him to Pythagoreanism, however, it is quite difficult to know exactly where he took a wrong turn.
 In "A World of Truthmakers", on Armstrong's new and old theories of truthmaking (presented at the truthmaker conference in Aix-en-Provence in 2004 and published in: Jean-Maurice Monnoyer (editor), Metaphysics and Truthmakers, Frankfurt a.M.: Ontos, pp. 105-156, with a reply by David Armstrong, I argue that the wrong turn is his acceptance of states of affairs and the necessitarian view of ontological explanation that motivates it (an explanation, even of the ontological sort, is necessarily improvable if it fails to necessitate the explanans).
 Click here for a scan of the published version.
 Necessitarianism does not only commit us to naive comprehension, but also rules out self-explanation and self-grounding, which I have liked since 2007.
 Like causal explanation, metaphysical explanation may be irreducibly contingent.
 This may have interesting applications for the problem of how to formulate the thesis of physicalism.

 The other questionable assumption of much of the contemporary grounding literature is that the world is explanatorily closed, so to say.
-On April 1 2018, I submitted, together with Stephan Leuenberger, the research project "Being Without Foundations" to the Swiss National Science Foundation, for two post-docs and a PhD candidate on the Swiss side, which seeks to explore the possibility that various grounding/making/explanation relations are non-wellfounded and the different ways in which there might be `turtles all the way down' (a claim Cameron and Aristotle are wrong about).
+As of September 1, 2019, I am working, together with Stephan Leuenberger, David Furrer, Catharine Diehl and Stephanie Rennick, on the SNSF-funded research project "Being Without Foundations", which seeks to explore the possibility that various grounding/making/explanation relations are non-wellfounded and the different ways in which there might be `turtles all the way down' (a claim Cameron and Aristotle are wrong about).
 If there are explanatory turtles all the way down and the space of reasons is gunky (because, for example, there is something such that there is another ground for every ground of it), then we better learn to live with non-maximal explanations.

 What are the alternatives?
 In "Everything is Positive" (presented in 2009 and 2017), I take a step back and formulate the problem I have with states of affairs in the most general terms (I can think of).
 It is wrong to think that anything in the world could have something like a propositional structure: no matter how hard you look, you just will not find anything like negation and conjunction in the world.
 Few embrace such sententialism about the world's building blocks head-on; most try to soften the blow by building sentential structure into the mind-world relations themselves (truth by absence of falsemakers, anti-exemplification etc.).
 I argue that this is a form of cheating (cf. above) as well, and that we should embrace totality facts, but as transcendentally ideal.
 Totality facts are needed for there to be one such thing that is the world, a most extended and not further extendable domain for absolutely unrestricted quantification.
 They have to be transcendentally ideal, on the other hand, to avoid the top-down determination characteristic of Schaffer's priority monism and Cameron's `theory' of truthmaking which does not leave room for any contingency at all.